-BUT we need to plan ahead here people!
-Especially when you are hanging out at Disney World with a kid under 3, you don’t need to be planning, you need to be having fun!
+BUT we All love to plan ahead… especially when you are hanging out at Disney World with a kid under 3, you don’t need to be planning, you need to be having fun!

 I want to point something out.
 A lot of these posts that talk about the “best rides for kids” include the attractions- like the non ride options for entertainment at each park.

 I’m not doing that in this list because I feel like rides should mean rides, not rides and attractions.
 Pretty much anything that isn’t a ride is good for kids under 3 so long as they don’t get scared.
 Disney has so many cool attractions, from shows and musicals to parades and sing alongs.
 But they aren’t rides.